I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/ne-video-video-port-services.md

 <p>The video miniport driver obtains a set of function pointers by passing a value from the VIDEO_PORT_SERVICES enumerated type to the <i>ServicesType</i> parameter of the <b>VideoPortQueryServices</b> function.</p>

-<p>Many functions are exported by the video port driver; the video miniport driver can call those functions using ordinary dynamic linking.
-Other functions implemented by the video port driver are not exported; instead, they are made available to the video miniport driver through function pointers.
-An interface, in this context, is a set of related function pointers.
-For example, the AGP interface is a set of pointers to functions (implemented by the video port driver) that provide AGP services to the video miniport driver.</p>

-<p>The video miniport driver obtains a set of function pointers by passing a value from the VIDEO_PORT_SERVICES enumerated type to the <i>ServicesType</i> parameter of the <b>VideoPortQueryServices</b> function.</p>

-<p>Many functions are exported by the video port driver; the video miniport driver can call those functions using ordinary dynamic linking.
-Other functions implemented by the video port driver are not exported; instead, they are made available to the video miniport driver through function pointers.
-An interface, in this context, is a set of related function pointers.
-For example, the AGP interface is a set of pointers to functions (implemented by the video port driver) that provide AGP services to the video miniport driver.</p>

-<p>The video miniport driver obtains a set of function pointers by passing a value from the VIDEO_PORT_SERVICES enumerated type to the <i>ServicesType</i> parameter of the <b>VideoPortQueryServices</b> function.</p>

 ## -requirements
 <table>
 <tr>